World Radiosport Team Championship: History

 WRTC 2000 was held in July in Slovenia.
 While the event headquarters were in the resort city of Bled, the competitive stations were spread throughout the country.
-Most competitors arriving in Slovenia were greeted by ceremonial military escort and the nation's top political figures were in attendance at the opening and closing ceremonies.
-A new innovation to the competition was the inclusion of a "pile-up" competition, in which individual competitors listened to a recording of overlapping call signs sent in Morse code and attempted to accurately identify and record as many as possible.
-WRTC 2000 was also the first event where all stations were equipped with antennas of identical manufacture installed at identical heights above ground.
+WRTC 2000 was the first event where all stations were equipped with identical antennas.
 Fifty-three teams of two operators each represented twenty-five nations.
 First place went to the team of Jeff Steinman, N5TJ (formerly KRØY) and Dan Street, K1TO of the United States, second place to the team of Igor Booklan, RA3AUU and Andrei Karpov, RV1AW of Russia, and third place went to the team of Doug Grant, K1DG and John Dorr, K1AR of the United States.

 WRTC 2002 was held in July in Helsinki, Finland.
 A major innovation in Finland was a near-real-time scoreboard publish on a web site during the event.
 On-site referees at each WRTC competition station used cellular phones to send their station's running contact totals and score to a central database each hour.
-The scores were published during the event on a web site that listed only the call signs of the operators at each site, not the randomly assigned special-event call sign being used on the air.
+The scores were published during the event on a web site that listed only the call signs of the operators at each site, without disclosing the call sign being used on the air.
 Fifty-two teams of two operators each represented twenty-eight countries.
 First place went to the team of Jeff Steinman, N5TJ and Dan Street, K1TO of the United States, second place to the team of Igor Booklan, RA3AUU and Andrei Karpov, RV1AW of Russia, and third place went to the team of Frank Grossmann, DL2CC and Bernd Och, DL6FBL of Germany.